newellbrandon/kastendevhub.github.io/_posts/2024-05-28-edb-and-kasten.markdown

 ## Launch a backup

-Launch a backup, that will create 2 restorepoints a local and a remote.
+Launch a backup, this creates 2 restorepoints a local and a remote.

 ![Launch a backup](/images/posts/2024-05-28-edb-and-kasten/launch-a-backup.png)

-When you'll visit the restore point you'll see that only one PVC has been taken (the one that was "fenced").
+When checking the kasten restore point you can notice that only one PVC has been backed up (the one that was "fenced").

 ![Only one pvc has been backed up](/images/posts/2024-05-28-edb-and-kasten/only-one-pvc-backed-up.png)